Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You might think we're a family of 16 wild and wooly refrigerator abusers, but I assure you we're just three people who take good care of everything.
 (Our old fridge, moved to the garage, continues working perfectly and without breakage of plastic parts.)

 We have just had the lights melt the panel from the top of our fridge (3 door bottom freezer).
 A sensor to keep the bulbs from overheating is not really the answer for this, since the lights do not turn off when the fridge doors are shut.
 Upon contacting LG, they said they would have a local service person contact us and 3 days later, we are yet to receive a call.
-I suppose they do not consider melting plastic and hanging wires a fire hazard. :-( or perhaps they just do not care.

 Update: I just spoke with LG again and the first rep did not send the authorization through to the local repair company.
 This time I was given the name of the company to call and after speaking with them, they are quite aware of the problem and said it is an "unofficial" recall.

 The Lg Refrigerator Model #LRFC22750SW that I purchased 2.5 years ago for $996 is the biggest hunk of junk ever.
 I have had nothing but trouble with it.
 It is falling apart.
 I first starting having trouble 1 month after the warranty expired.
 When I called LG explaining the fact that my refrigerator was making a strange noise then the fridge stopped working but the freezer was ok, the customer service rep. told me the unplug it for several hours so it could defrost that the fan had frozen up, that worked, so every month we had to unplug the fridge to get it to work.
-After several months that had stoped working and I had to call a service man.

 I couldn't close the freezer, needed a new control panel, and a few other items.
 After several calls and pleading LG covered the parts.
 Now a year later its the control panel again, as well as the defrost package and the tabs for the doors have broken off.
 Only $918 to fix it!
 LG customer service will not help us at all.
 LG knows they have a poor product and that many people have had the same trouble as I but they refuse to stand behind their product.
 I will never buy an LG poroduct again.
 Life is not good with an LG refrigerator.